 The opportunity for a child to receive a makeover transforming them into their favorite pirate or princess is an opportunity unique to Disney Cruise Line.
 It certainly makes the evening a little more special.

 Perfect to celebrate a birthday, these packages at the fleetwide onboard boutique (styled after “Cinderella”) are unfortunately not cheap.
-They range from $60 (pirate makeup and accessories) to a staggering $450, which comes with a keepsake crystal tiara in a box and a custom gown, in addition to hairstyling, makeup, nail polish, and more.
+They range from $60 (pirate makeup and accessories) to a staggering $595 for the Royal Sea package, which comes with three makeovers over the course of your sailing and a keepsake glass slipper.

 Think your kid isn’t interested?
 They might not be… until they see all the other junior cruisers sporting glitter and eye patches.
 Prepare yourself for the inevitable ask or be smart and pack your own costumes from home, snagged at a discount.